Infomaniak/swift-dependency-injection/README.md

 ## Licence

-This package is available under the permissive ApacheV2 licence.
+This package is available under the permissive ApacheV2 licence for you to enjoy.